Encodig converter - Examples

 One of the questions we get is the problem of reading the files, created by a File Drop, into Excel.
 The problem with these files is that they are written in UTF-8 encoding.
 Excel will have some problems with these files if there are special characters in these files.
 For instance the german city Düsseldorf will be displayed as DÃ¼sseldorf in Excel.

-We must understand that Microsoft is using the systems Language and Region settings to select the correct encoding for its system.
+Microsoft uses the system's Language and Region settings to select the correct encoding for its system.
 So check your system for the correct encoding.

 - You can download the interface here.